Cornell Powell: Professional career

+Kansas City Chiefs

-Powell was drafted by the Kansas City Chiefs in the fifth round, 181st overall, of the 2021 NFL Draft.
+Powell was selected by the Kansas City Chiefs in the fifth round (181st overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+Powell was waived on August 31 and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chiefs on February 2, 2022.

-On August 30, 2022, Powell was waived by the Chiefs and signed to the practice squad the next day.
+On August 30, Powell was waived by the Chiefs and again re-signed to the practice squad the next day.
 He was placed on the practice squad/injured list on January 3, 2023.
+Powell won Super Bowl LVII where the Chiefs defeated the Philadelphia Eagles.
+He signed a reserve/future contract on February 15.

-On August 30, 2022, Powell was waived by the Chiefs and signed to the practice squad the next day.
-He was placed on the practice squad/injured list on January 3, 2023.
-Powell won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.
-He signed a reserve/future contract on February 15, 2023.
+On August 29, 2023, for the third consecutive year, Powell started the season as waived by the Chiefs and re-signed to the practice squad.
+He won a second consecutive Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.
+His contract expired when the team's season ended on February 11, 2024.

+On February 21, 2024, Powell re-signed with the Chiefs.
+He was waived on August 27.
+He was re-signed to the practice squad on October 22.
+He was released on November 19.

+Seattle Seahawks

+On November 26, 2024, Powell was signed to the Seattle Seahawks practice squad.
+He signed a reserve/future contract on January 6, 2025.
+Powell was waived by the Seahawks on February 22.

+DC Defenders

+On March 3, 2025, Powell signed with the DC Defenders of the United Football League (UFL).

+Houston Texans

+On August 19, 2025, Powell signed with the Houston Texans.
+He was waived on August 26 as part of final roster cuts.